JohanSmet/udacity_carnd/writeup.md

 ![alt text][image8]

 Finally the `lane_from_points()` function is used to fit a polynomial function to the points.
-The pipeline save the last few detected lines and the average of these is used to further smooth the resulting lines.
+The pipeline stores the last few detected lines and the average of these is used to further smooth the resulting lines.
 The newly detected lines are compared to the current average and if the polynomial factors differ too much the new line is rejected as an outlier.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.